hacksu/GitHub-SourceTree/README.md

 </ul>

  <h2> Github Glossary</h2>
-<p>--- Some Github terms you might be confused by:
+Some Github terms you might be confused by:
-Git -- Version control system.
-You install this on your computer to let you easily move things to and from Github.
-Github -- The website hosting everything submitted by Git.
+<strong>Git</strong> -- Version control system.
+You install this on your computer to let you easily move things to and from Github <strong>Github</strong> -- The website hosting everything submitted by Git.
-Repository (or repo) -- Any github project.
+<strong>Repository (or repo)</strong> -- Any github project.
 Basically just a set of files hosted on github.
-Clone-- You can take a Github repo and clone it to your local computer so you can work on it.
+<strong>Clone</strong>-- You can take a Github repo and clone it to your local computer so you can work on it.
-Commit -- Once you have a local clone of a repo, you can submit a commit of your changes back to the parent repo.
+<strong>Commit</strong> -- Once you have a local clone of a repo, you can submit a commit of your changes back to the parent repo.
 Each commit is basically a 'version', when we talk about version control.
 (Note that git commit won't submit your code to Github on its own.
 The full process for committing code is git add [whatever files were changed], git commit -m "your commit message", git push.
-We'll go over this later.)</p>
+We'll go over this later.)

 <h2>Github Setup</h2>
 Check if GitHub is installed.